Coffee Infused Tightening Eye Cream

 How to Make Coffee Infused Oil:

 Let’s start with the coffee-infused oil.
-It takes about 1 hour but the result is worth it.
-Plus, you can just set it to simmer on low and let it infuse, while you eat one last nacho or have a margarita?
+It takes about 1 hour, but the result is worth it.
+Plus, you can just set it to simmer on low and let it infuse while you eat one last nacho or have a margarita.
+(Just saying)

-1. Using a double boiler add few inches of water to the base saucepan and bring it to a boil.
-Reduce heat to low and pour 1 cup of almond oil and ½ cup of fresh, unused coffee grounds or beans into the top saucepan.
+1. Using a double boiler, add a few inches of water to the base saucepan and bring it to a boil.
+Reduce the heat to low, and pour 1 cup of almond oil and ½ cup of fresh, unused coffee grounds or beans into the top saucepan.

 2. Simmer for 1 hour, stirring occasionally.
 Add more water to the base saucepan if it evaporates.
 Be cautious to not overheat the oil as it will destroy the benefits of the oil.

 3. After simmering for 1 hour, let cool.
-Then using a fine cheesecloth or paper towel strain oil over a jar.
-The oil will store for 1 to 2 years in an airtight container.
+Then, using fine cheesecloth or a paper towel, strain the oil into a jar.
+The oil can be stored for 1 to 2 years in an airtight container.

 DIY Coffee Eye Cream Instructions: